Examples

 File.WriteAllBytes("invoice.pdf", pdfBytes);

 Add jetsonpdf:Form.FieldName="email" to a TextBox and that XAML control becomes a real AcroForm widget at the arranged bounds.
+See the WPF guide for the full authoring surface.

-9Read a PDF and walk its content
+13Read a PDF and walk its content

 Open a file, list its outlines, and dump the text of every page.